 Promoting Your Alumni Fundraiser

-Whatever fundraising initiative you decide on, don’t forget to promote it widely.
+Whatever alumni fundraising initiative you decide on, don’t forget to promote the campaign widely.
 DoJiggy can help with our affordable fundraising websites.
 College campuses have numerous media outlets including college newspapers, radio stations, and student websites that post announcements about “what’s happening on campus”.
 Write a press release explaining the cause that the alumni association fundraiser will support.
-Media are often very interested in covering a story about charity.
+Media are often very interested in covering a story about alumni fundraising and charity involvement.
 Invite media to attend your event free of charge — perhaps you can get a post-event write-up that shows photographs of your event along with a link to a donation website for any follow-up online donations.
-Post announcements on community bulletins, send out emails to friends and group databases, and encourage supporting businesses and volunteers to help spread the word.
+Post announcements on community bulletins, send out emails to friends and group databases, and encourage supporting businesses and volunteers to help spread the word about your alumni fundraiser.